 - Deleted: this is the result you want - the bureau removed the information from your report!
 If the item was deleted, you can start over with Round 1 and dispute additional items.
 Also, go to the "Dispute Items" page and change the status to deleted.
 Click HERE to learn more about how to do it: Once you update the item to "Deleted" status, your client gets a notification and you look like a hero!

 Remember, every cycle will be different.
 Each credit bureau maintains its own records and has different procedures, so you will often see items removed on one bureau, but not the next.
 You simply review the results for each round and make a decision on what to do next.
-Again our training will teach you all the details, and if you ever get stuck, you can always lean on our Facebook Community to ask questions and hear the opinions from our 7500+ members.
+Our training will teach you all the details, and if you ever get stuck, you can always lean on our Facebook Community to ask questions and hear the opinions of our 12000+ members.

 It can become complicated keeping track of all of the results.
 Those of you taking advantage of the Credit Repair Cloud software, don’t really need to worry about this.
 The system makes it super easy to keep track of everything and most importantly we make it possible to launch, run and grow your own credit repair business from nothing!